sdeleuze/spring-kotlin-functional/README.md

+**All the work on building Spring applications with Kotlin and functional bean definitions now happens in [Spring Fu](https://github.com/spring-projects/spring-fu).**

 This project is designed to demonstrate Spring Framework 5 Kotlin support and Functional web and bean APIs used together:
  - Programmatic Bootstrap of Spring WebFlux application (not needed when Spring Boot is used)
  - [Spring Kotlin support](https://spring.io/blog/2017/01/04/introducing-kotlin-support-in-spring-framework-5-0)